thebigfilecom/thebigfile-com-dev/submodules/samples/rust/qrcode/README.md

 ## Running locally

-Start a local replica of the Internet Computer by running:
+Start a local replica of the BigFile by running:

 ```bash
 dfx start --background